 Prevent people from sharing items, like books, offering plates, and religious objects.
 If people share items, they must wash or sanitize their hands before and after.
 Close water vessels, fonts, and fountains, unless you can disinfect them between uses.

-Outdoor services are safer than indoor services
+Outdoor services are allowed

 You can have up to 200 attendees outside for a service.
 Everyone must stay 6 feet apart.
 All attendees must leave by 10 pm, due to the State’s Limited Stay Home order.

 Screen everyone for COVID-19 symptoms before they enter.
 Send people home if they feel sick.